 Shame on DNB for not clearly explaining the full deal at time of purchase.
 Shame on me for not reviewing my cc charges in a careful/timely manner.

-Review about: Dun And Bradstreet Credit Report.
+Product or Service Mentioned: Dun And Bradstreet Credit Report.

 Reason of review: Pricing issue.